TriticeaeToolbox/ontology-scripts/WORKFLOW_NEW.md

 ## Create a New Trait Workbook

+You can create a mostly blank Trait Workbook using the `create_tw.pl` script.
-You'll need to give the `create_tw.pl` script the following parameters:
+You'll need to give the script the following parameters:

 - `-d` = The default ontology namespace.
 This namespace will be applied to all of the ontology terms loaded into breedbase. (tomato_trait)